WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 ```

 Run webpack and inspect `public/assets/` directory and inspect `body` and `.app`.
 Notice how larger image is outputted as file while smaller image is inlined as base64.
-Just as intended.
+Just as intended in this exercise.
 Further we will use `file-loader` though.

 ---
 # Compressing images using `image-webpack-loader`